ISG-Siegen/assembled/DEV_README.md

 * While in the project root call: `python3 -m build`
 * Afterwards, upload it to pypi via: `python3 -m twine upload dist/*`

+## Other

+### Dataset Checks for Fake Base Models
+Since many ensemble techniques would not need to touch the trainings features, we could avoid preprocessing the training features entirely for these cases.
+This, however, requires us to remove a lot of checks from our models and code (like no nans allowed, numeric only dtype,...).

+Since do not want to do this, it seems more logical to determine a default preprocessor.
+The default preprocessor transforms categories to integers and fills missing values.

 # Documentation TODOs for the Future

 * Setup Docstring Documentation / Webpage